adrn/gala/docs/tutorials/exp.rst

 * Hessian evaluation is not supported.
 * Pickling, saving, and loading is not supported.
-* Performance may currently not be as high as native Gala potentials

 ..
 TODO (adrn): any other notable limitations?